 Negative features: coldness, oppression, evil, mourning

 The symbol of elegance, luxury, and power – black is a color most spread in the retail world.
 Many people may ask, whether black is a color.
 The answer is definitely ‘Yes’!

 Black represents brands that are modern, sophisticated, and mysterious.
-The color is often associated with seriousness and strength, so if these are the traits you are looking for in your marketing strategy, black is a good choice.
+Black color symbolizes seriousness and strength, so if these are the traits you are looking for in your marketing strategy, black color – your perfect choice.

 This hue is timeless, a stark contrast to white, and is always in style.

-It should be used to highlight the luxurious elements of your brand and make your products appear expensive.
+It can highlight the luxurious elements of your brand and make your products appear expensive.

 Brands that use black mainly include luxury brands and IT companies.